A cough can be a sign of COVID-19

 A cough will usually go away within 3 weeks on its own.

-You should see your GP if your cough lasts more than 3 weeks or if you cough up blood.
+- your cough lasts more than 3 weeks or if you cough up blood

 Symptoms and causes of cough